 Expression

-In programming languages expression is a unit of code which returns a value, in Move, almost everything is an expression, - with the sole exception of let statement which is a declaration.
+In programming languages, an expression is a unit of code that returns a value.
+In Move, almost everything is an expression, with the sole exception of the let statement, which is a declaration.
 In this section, we cover the types of expressions and introduce the concept of scope.

 Expressions are sequenced with semicolons ;.
-If there's "no expression" after the semicolon, the compiler will insert a unit () - an empty expression.
+If there's "no expression" after the semicolon, the compiler will insert a unit (), which represents an empty expression.

 Literals

 In the Primitive Types section, we introduced the basic types of Move.
 And to illustrate them, we used literals.
-A literal is a notation for representing a fixed value in the source code.
-Literals are used to initialize variables and to pass arguments to functions.
+A literal is a notation for representing a fixed value in source code.
+Literals can be used to initialize variables or directly pass fixed values as arguments to functions.
 Move has the following literals:

 let b = true; // true is a literal